jelaniwilliams27/simple/demo2.md

-Line 1
+Line 1 - New text in this line

-Line 2
+Line 2 - Hey, wait for me!

-Line 3
+Line 3 - Best day ever
 Wow!